 As described below under the captions "Conversion of Stock" and "Treatment of Equity-Based Awards," shares of FIS common stock outstanding prior to the effective time of the merger will be converted into shares of Certegy common stock, and Certegy will assume all outstanding options to purchase FIS common stock.
-As a result, following the merger shares held by FIS stockholders (including the 1 million shares currently owned by FNF) will constitute approximately 67.6% of Certegy's common stock.
+As a result, following the merger FIS stockholders will own approximately 67.1% of Certegy's common stock.